miso-lims/miso-lims/docs/_posts/2019-05-01-compose-installation-guide.md

 # Recipes

-We provide a number of solutions to common solutions so you can construct your own docker-compose files.
+We provide a number of solutions to common issues so you can construct your own docker-compose files.

 ## Adding persistent storage